Department of Anthropology

 Focus on evolutionary medicine

-During the last century, medicine has made great strides conquering infectious disease and nutritional deficiencies, reducing their negative impact on global health.
+During the last century, medicine has made great strides conquering infectious disease and nutritional deficiencies.
 In contrast, there has been almost no progress reducing the burden of non-infectious diseases.
 My research takes an evolutionary approach to non-infectious diseases, with a focus on mental health.